Schoharie County ACEs Team

-- Results: The ACEs Team has put on 4 half-day educational conferences and 8 trainings for various groups across the region, trained 3 school districts on trauma-informed care, and provided resources for families exposed to trauma.
+- Results: The ACEs Team has put on 4 half-day educational conferences and 10 trainings for various groups across the region, trained 3 school districts on trauma-informed care, and provided resources for families exposed to trauma.

 Siri Young, Mental Health Services Manager at Schoharie County Head Start/Early Head Start, began noticing patterns of trauma in the children referred to her.
 She found that Adverse Childhood Experiences (ACEs) were commonplace for most of these children and families.
 Schoharie County, located in rural central New York state, has limited access to pediatric mental health providers.
 Area human service agencies confirmed that ACEs were universally affecting children in the county.
 They came together to form the Schoharie County ACEs Team in 2015.

 The ACEs Team invited a diverse mix of agencies to participate in monthly meetings to organize and build resources, share information, discuss community needs, and plan community-wide ACE educational events.
 Each one of their events includes education on brain science and strategies for conducting trauma-informed service delivery and building resiliency.

 Representatives from multiple sectors serve on the team, including:

 - Middleburgh Central School District

 - Cobleskill Police Department

 - Schoharie County Department of Health Early Interventions Program